 Technology changes governance because it changes what public power can see, decide, automate, predict, store, compare, and enforce.
 Data systems, surveillance tools, algorithms, artificial intelligence, digital identity, benefits software, policing tools, tax systems, public records portals, cybersecurity, and communication platforms can make government more capable.
 They can also make it more opaque and intrusive.

-Data is not merely technical.
+Data is not a technical detail only.
 Public data can determine eligibility, risk scores, audits, investigations, benefits, permits, taxes, school placement, policing priorities, immigration decisions, health responses, and resource allocation.
 Bad data can harm people at scale.
 Hidden models can turn bureaucracy into a machine no citizen can question.

 The common failure is technological innocence.
 Officials buy systems they do not understand.
 Vendors promise efficiency without accountability.
 Citizens trade privacy for convenience without seeing future uses.
 Agencies automate judgment to avoid responsibility.
 Leaders treat data as objective even when collection, labels, assumptions, and incentives are flawed.